Licensing Guides

 Any program should also cover OSHA safety training, detailed instruction in chemistry, mathematics, physics, blueprint reading and drafting, in-depth examination of state codes, and advanced training about water treatment systems, water heaters, plumbing appliances, and plumbing fixtures.

 Trade schools and certificate programs are plentiful and can be found by doing a simple computer search.
-Among them are: Plumbing-Heating-Cooling-Contractors Association of California, United Association: Union of Plumbers, Fitters, Welders, & Service Techs, and Foothill College offers a certificate program as well.
+Among them are: Plumbing-Heating-Cooling-Contractors Association of California, United Association: Union of Plumbers, Fitters, Welders, & Service Techs, and Foothill College.

 Tuition: The cost of tuition depends on the program you choose and varies widely.
 The good news is in many programs you’ll be earning while you’re learning.
-Tuition for a trade school can be as little as $1,250 to $3,000 for a certificate program or an associate’s degree can run from $3,000 to $23,000, depending on the school, according to education.costhelper.com.
+Tuition for a trade school can be as little as $1,250 to $3,000 for a certificate program to $3,000 to $23,000 for an associate’s degree, depending on the school, according to education.costhelper.com.

 Program Prerequisites: Most programs require you to be at least 18 years old and have a high school diploma or a GED (General Educational Development) degree.
 Many require you to pass a physical and a drug test.